How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 2

-Plug a USB flash drive into your computer and run Rufus.
+Plug a USB flash stick into your PC and run Rufus.
 Select the downloaded ISO file by clicking the SELECT button from the Rufus driver options.

 Burning Debian ISO File to Flash Memory